 Unknown Speaker (Bill) 50:24 Mary, you mentioned that in 1930 Gloucester's population was 24,000.
 Do you have a sense of how it ended in the 1930s and some sense of the summer population and the degree to which the economy was dependent on tourism, and the role of summer residents in that time.
-Mary 50:44 In that time, they were very concerned about the summer residents.
+Mary 50:44 They were very concerned about the summer residents.
 The summer residents paid one third of the tax money.
-As the depression went on fewer and fewer of them would stay for any length of time at the hotels.
-The hotels didn't suddenly fold, World War Two did them and they were huge hotels, great rambling wooden things.
-Unknown Speaker 51:21 The Rockaway on Rocky Neck, the Thornwald, the Moreland they were very large and used to also to cultural things.
-I must say they were they were important and all that.
+As the depression went on, fewer and fewer of them would stay for any length of time at the hotels.
+The hotels didn't suddenly fold, World War Two did them in.
+They were huge hotels, great rambling wooden things - the Rockaway on Rocky Neck, the Thorwald, the Moreland - they were very large and used for all sorts of cultural things, I must say.
+They were important and all that.
 But World War Two with gasoline rationing really did them in completely.
-I, it's very hard to tell these numbers because they didn't vote here.
+It's very hard to tell these numbers because they didn't vote here.
 They weren't here for the census.
-I get the impression that there were maybe 3000 more people in the summers something like that.
+I get the impression that there were maybe 3,000 more people in the summers, something like that.
 Mary 52:00 But it may have been more.
 It may have been more.
 They were a driving force as far as the artists were concerned.
-How much they impacted on the rest of the city is hard to tell obviously things like the grocery stores and the carpenters and the people who worked for them.
-They do, the same perceptive head of welfare in 1938, who commented on the numbers of fishermen, commented that there were perhaps 1500 people who worked only in the summers for the summer people and they couldn't get jobs the rest of the year that added to the doles.
-Mary, I remember as a child though, Lexington Avenue Magnolia.
-(Mary (Yeah, oh yeah).
+How much they impacted on the rest of the city is hard to tell.
+Obviously, (you had) things like the grocery stores and the carpenters and the people who worked for them.
+The same perceptive head of welfare in 1938, who commented on the numbers of fishermen, commented that there were perhaps 1,500 people who worked only in the summers for the summer people and they couldn't get jobs the rest of the year, and that added to the rolls.
+Unknown speaker (Adele) 52:55 Mary, I remember as a child, Lexington Avenue in Magnolia ...